Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Conclusion

-Looking forward, our results highlight the potential of next-generation very-long-baseline interferometry (VLBI) \cite{hobiger2009integer,schuh2012very,niell2018demonstration,nothnagel2018very} arrays to refine DM models through precise shadow imaging.
-Furthermore, they reveal a novel, observable coupling mechanism between DM and black hole shadow phenomenology.
-Future work incorporating black hole spin like the Kerr metric \cite{ferrer2017dark,hou2018rotating} and more realistic, dynamic accretion flows will be essential to fully bridge the gap between theoretical predictions and observational evidence.
+Looking forward, our results highlight the potential of next-generation very-long-baseline interferometry (VLBI)~\cite{hobiger2009integer,schuh2012very,niell2018demonstration,nothnagel2018very} arrays to refine DM models through precise shadow imaging.
+Furthermore, they demonstrate a distinct, observable correlation between DM parameters.
+Future work incorporating black hole spin in Kerr-like spacetimes~\cite{ferrer2017dark,hou2018rotating} and more realistic, dynamic accretion flows will be essential to fully bridge the gap between theoretical predictions and observational evidence.
 Our results strongly support the use of black hole shadows as unique probes that can reveal the distribution and properties of DM halos, as well as elucidate new aspects of gravitational physics in strong-field regimes.
-This approach promises to illuminate the nature of DM in galactic centers in unprecedented ways.
+This approach promises to shed new light on the nature of DM in galactic centers with increasing precision.

 \textbf{Acknowledge}

 This work is partly supported by the Shanghai Key Laboratory of Astrophysics 18DZ2271600.